wallematthias/MotionScoreCNN/README.md

 5. Use the visual_inspection.ipynb to correct and summarise all grades in a single *.csv file.
 Right now manual correction only works for single stack I believe.

-6. If you need to upgrade or uninstall the package at a later time, you can use the following commands: pip install --upgrade git+https://github.com/username/repo-name.git pip uninstall package-name
+6. If you need to upgrade or uninstall the package at a later time, you can use the following commands: pip install --upgrade git+https://github.com/wallematthias/MotionScoreCNN/ pip uninstall motionscorecnn

 Example Use: